hsk77761/MYIDverified/README.md

   [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=52281283&devcontainer_path=.devcontainer%2Fcodespaces%2Fdevcontainer.json)
 - Wait for the environment to build.
 This will take a few minutes.
 - When the editor is ready, run `foreman start -f Procfile.dev` in the terminal.
 - After a few seconds, a popup will appear with a button labeled _Open in Browser_.
-This will open Mastodon.
+This will open MYIDverified or MYIDanonymous.
 - On the _Ports_ tab, right click on the “stream” row and select _Port visibility_ → _Public_.

 ## Contributing